ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ---

-## OculusVR Headset (SDK_OculusVRHeadset)
+## Oculus Headset (SDK_OculusHeadset)

 ### Overview

-The OculusVR Headset SDK script provides a bridge to the OculusVR SDK.
+The Oculus Headset SDK script provides a bridge to the Oculus SDK.

 ### Class Methods